jtpaasch/lambda/README.md

 To import a particular library module into GHCi:

-    Prelude> :l lib/Lambda.hs
+    Prelude> :l lib/Untyped/Lambda.hs

-Then experiment with its functions (see the header of `lib/Lambda.hs` for some examples).
+Then experiment with its functions (see the file's header for examples).

 To load all libraries into GHCi: